ManicPumpkin/Project-O.R.B.S./readme.md

 Autors
 ======

--	WILHELM,	Marco
 -	RUBNER,		Danny

 © Copyright 2013.
-All rights reserved by Wilhelm, Marco and Rubner, Danny.
+All rights reserved by Rubner, Danny.